Dares galore in Punjab poll season | Politics

 Seeking to target his political rivals, Sidhu recently said, ''These days even in their dreams they are seeing me and getting scared.
 A pack of jackals wants to hunt a lion''.

-However, confident of his win from his segment, the Congress leader maintained, ''Yato Dharmastato Jayah (Where there is 'Dharma', there will be victory)''.
+However, confident of his win from his segment, the Congress leader maintained, ''Where there is 'Dharma', there will be victory''.

-''Eh Congress di seat hai, eh saddi bhi mooch da sawaal hai mitra, yaad rakhi tu lalkara marya, int da jawab patthar naal diyanga, thok k diyange (Amritsar East is Congress' seat, it is a matter of prestige for us too, Majithia you have challenged us from our turf, you will be given a strong reply),'' says Sidhu.
+''Amritsar East is Congress' seat, it is a matter of prestige for us too, Majithia you have challenged us from our turf, you will be given a strong reply,'' Sidhu said.

-Majithia, however, claims Sidhu will lose from the Amritsar East, accusing him of doing nothing for the people of the constituency.
-Targeting Amarinder, Sidhu dubs him as ''chala huva kartoos (spent cartridge)'' and dares the PLC chief to leave Patiala and contest from the Amritsar East after the ex-CM said he will not let the cricketer-turned-politician win.
-Amarinder has predicted an ''abysmal'' defeat for Sidhu from the Amritsar East seat.
+Majithia, however, claimed that Sidhu will lose from the Amritsar East, accusing him of doing nothing for the people of the constituency.
+Targeting Amarinder Singh, Sidhu dubbed him as a spent cartridge and dared the PLC chief to leave Patiala and contest from the Amritsar East after the ex-CM said he will not let the cricketer-turned-politician win.
+The former chief minister has predicted an ''abysmal'' defeat for Sidhu from the Amritsar East seat.

-SAD chief Sukhbir Singh Badal has also dared the Channi government, saying he will quit politics if they bring any proof against his brother-in-law and SAD leader Majithia who has been booked in an NDPS case.
+SAD chief Sukhbir Singh Badal has also dared the Channi government, saying he will quit politics if they bring any proof against his brother-in-law and Majithia, who has been booked in an NDPS case.

-AAP leader Kejriwal, however, hits out at Sidhu and Majithia for indulging in a verbal spat and ignoring the issues plaguing people in the Amritsar East Assembly segment, calling them ''political elephants''.
+Kejriwal, however, had hit out at Sidhu and Majithia for indulging in a verbal spat and ignoring the issues plaguing people of the Amritsar East Assembly segment, calling them ''political elephants''.

-Sidhu, who is famous for his one-liner ''Sidhuisms'', took a dig at Amarinder Singh, especially over his party PLC's alliance with the BJP.
+Sidhu, who is famous for his one-liner ''Sidhuisms'', had also taken a dig at Amarinder Singh, especially over his party PLC's alliance with the BJP.

-Sidhu does not stop at this and dares former chief minister Singh to play a badminton game with him for 30 minutes, and said he will quit politics if he does so.
+Sidhu did not stop at this and had dared former chief minister Singh to play a badminton game with him for 30 minutes, and added that he will quit politics if he does so.

-''Mein inoon challenge karda tu mera naal badminton khel, j toon khel gaya, mein rajneeti chad doonga,'' says Sidhu.

 Political leaders are also sparing no opportunity to rubbish their rivals.
-When a reporter recently pointed out to Kejriwal that his opponents don't like him calling AAP's candidate Bhagwant Mann a ''Kattar Immandar (fiercely honest), the Delhi CM quipped, ''kyon ki unko lagta hai ki woh kattar braschtari hai (this is so because the opponents feel they are thoroughly corrupt)''.
+When a reporter recently pointed out to Kejriwal that his opponents don't like him calling AAP's chief ministerial candidate Bhagwant Mann a fiercely honest person, the Delhi CM quipped, this is so because the opponents feel they are thoroughly corrupt.

-Mann, a comedian-turned-politician, takes a jibe at Channi, saying Congress people are publicising ''ghar ghar chali gal channi karda masle hal, lekin kade masle hal karte'' (Congress people are publicising that Channi solves problems, but which problems has he solved).
+Mann, a comedian-turned-politician, had also taken a jibe at the Punjab chief minister, saying Congresspeople are publicizing that Channi solves problems, but which problems has he solved.

-''Inki Sarkar kahan chali, inke toh aapas ke masle hal nahi ho rahe hai (when did Channi's government run, their own problems remain unresolved), he says referring to Punjab Congress infighing.
+''When did Channi's government-run.
+Their problems have remained unresolved,'' he says referring to Punjab Congress infighting.

-Mann goes on to say, ''Ek Sidhu inse sambala nahi jata tha, ab ek aur le liya.
-Sidhu Moosewala and Sidhu Gussewala'' (they could not handle one Sidhu, now they have taken one more, a reference to Sidhu Moosewala).
+Mann goes on to say that Congress could not handle even one Sidhu and now the party has taken one more, a reference to Sidhu Moosewala.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)